ngaretou/usfm_bible/README.md

 Global options: Add column, Search, Contact Us, About Each translation options: font size up and down, Remove columns - remove the one you are clicking the thing on

+Figure out permissions - right now you have to manually change permissions to 744 for appdef and all sfm book files after output :(

+Instead of plus and minus to make new columns on the columns, one add new column action on the pane and then 'x' close buttons on the columns only